99003774/Calculator/1_Requirement/README.md

 ## Research

-Simple Calculator : It is a basic calculator with arithmetic functions like addition, substraction, multiplication, division.
+1. Simple Calculator : It is a basic calculator with arithmetic functions like addition, substraction, multiplication, division.
-Scientific Calculator : In this calculator maths operations like trigonometry, matrix, permutation and combination etc can be performed.
+2. Scientific Calculator : In this calculator maths operations like trigonometry, matrix, permutation and combination etc can be performed.
-Professional Calculator :

 ## Cost and Features